jainshruti429/Equipshare_beta/README.md

 This will set your database in the machine locally.
 Now,

 5. Exit from mysql terminal and change the database config on "config/database.js" (if any).
+6. Also make corresponding changes in the file config.js.
-6. Perform  ``` npm install ``` first and then setup the database accordingly.
+7. Perform  ``` npm install ``` first and then setup the database accordingly.
-7. Run ``` node server.js ``` to run the application.
+8. Run ``` node server.js ``` to run the application.

+P.S. you may change database name, but makesure the changes are reflected in the above mentioned files.
-P.S. while uploading code to server check that the configs are changed to that of server's database.
+P.P.S. while uploading code to server check that the configs are changed to that of server's database.